chru-octave/Octave-AI-Solution-Engineer-Project/README.md

 - **AI/LLM:** Use of an LLM is a key capability being evaluated — an Anthropic API key will be provided
 - **Deployment:** Local machine, or private/secure public cloud

-A brief explanation of your solution architecture should be included in your README.
+A brief explanation of your solution architecture should be included in your Solution-README.

 ---

 ## Submission

 When complete, upload your solution to this repository.
 A walkthrough and live demo session will be scheduled, during which new data will be provided to run through the solution.
-Results quality and performance will be observed.
+Tyhe quality of teh results and performance will be observed and evaluated.

 A code review will be conducted prior to the demo session.